Treasury risk – introduction

 - the potential actions that could be taken in the event that revenues are worse than expected, to ensure that operating profit and cash flows are protected; and

-Having considered all the factors above impacting the Group's businesses, including downside sensitivities, the Directors are satisfied that the Group will be able to operate within the terms and conditions of the Group's financing facilities, and has adequate resources to continue in operational existence for the foreseeable future.
-Accordingly, they continue to adopt the going concern basis in preparing the Group's 2014 Annual Report and Accounts.
+Having considered all the factors above, including downside sensitivities, the Directors are satisfied that the Group will be able to operate within the terms and conditions of the Group's financing facilities, and have adequate resources to continue in operational existence for the foreseeable future.
+Accordingly, the Group continues to adopt the going concern basis in preparing the Group's 2015 Annual Report and Accounts.

-The Strategic Report (including the Chairman's Statement) was approved by a duly authorised Committee of the Board of Directors on 11 March 2015 and signed on its behalf by Stuart Mitchell and Doug Robertson.
+The Strategic Report was approved by the Board of Directors on 8 March 2016 and signed on its behalf by Stuart Mitchell and Doug Robertson.